camilo1704/Weakly-supervised-image-segmentation/README.md

 # Weakly-supervised-image-segmentation
-A classifier model is trained, then using a GRADCAM method is employed to extract masks used to train a segementation model.
+A classification model is trained, then using a GRADCAM method is employed to extract masks used to train a segementation model.
 The [Pinot Noir Grapes dataset](https://www.kaggle.com/datasets/nicolaasregnier/pinotnoirgrapes) with a yolov8 format is preprocessed to be used as example.
 ## Usage
 To preprocess the Pinot Noir Grapes dataset from the yolov8 format: